Premiered in 2013, 'Speed Dating Tonight!' is a one-act comic opera that reflects the real-life quirks of modern dating.Find out more »

 Umoja was born in San Francisco and is now based out of Columbia, SC.
 The elements of Graffuturism, Neo-Expressionism, Afro-Surrealism, Comic sequential art, Japanese manga and Afrofuturism have played a role in his artistic development and can be found in his work.
 Umoja developed his style under the instruction of Tony Cacalano, a Yale MFA and veteran fine artist, whose own teachers included Jack Tworkov, one of the founders of the now famed New York School.

-Unfadeable Spirit of The People will run from January 9-30, 2020.
+Unfadeable: The Spirit of The People will run from January 9-30, 2020.
 Umoja will present a Gallery Talk on January 9th at 6:00pm in the gallery followed by a reception from 6:30-8:00pm.

 The exhibition is located in the Milliken Art Gallery and is free of charge.
 Gallery hours are – Open Monday-Friday 9:00 am-5:00pm, and Sundays 1:00-5:00.
-Closed Saturdays and during School Breaks.
+Closed Saturdays and during school breaks.